chrisdone/website/hakyll/posts/rust.markdown

   > Person 2: That sounds like a major issue

 As the saying goes, the proof of the pudding is in the eating of the pudding.
 Async introduces
 [long, heated discussions.](https://github.com/diesel-rs/diesel/issues/399)

 The problem for Rust is that its users want a runtime, but want the option of not having one.
 The result is a mess.

-Generally, I think Go, Erlang and Haskell made the better choice here.
-A garbage collector and green threads make programmers more productive.

 When combined with iterators, I think understanding such code is quite difficult.

+Generally, I think Go, Erlang and Haskell are the better choice here for general purpose use.
+A tracing garbage collector and green threads make programmers more productive for general purpose programming (not systems programming).
+Which brings me to the next section.

 ## As a general purpose language